CX & Design

 With Platform-as-a-Service (PaaS), the CMS and usually the frontend, is hosted by the supplier of the platform on a public cloud, such as Azure or AWS.
 PaaS offers you an additional layer of control by providing a single-tenant infrastructure.
 With its own IT environment in the cloud, your organisation can customise and tailor the CMS to better fit its goals.
 Compared to SaaS, PaaS comes with extra challenges for customisation, deployment and upgrades of the software.

 Dept has helped many companies select the right digital technology for their specific needs.
-Download our Ultimate Guide to CMS Selection, or contact us today if you’d like impartial advice from our technology experts.
+Contact us today if you’d like impartial advice from our technology experts.